peteromallet/Headless-Wan2GP/AI_AGENT_MAINTENANCE_GUIDE.md

 - If no progress after 5 attempts, take a different approach
 - If system completely breaks, start fresh from Phase 1
 - Always document what was tried
+- **Update your checklist after each attempt** - mark progress, add new discovered issues, reassess priorities

 ## Phase 4: Continuous Operation